 Don’t overspend with fancy tools and marketing.

 If you cannot afford it, don’t make the purchase.
-My first year I spent $225 a month on an ad in a community.
-I was promised huge exposure.
-I never got ONE call from that ad!!!
+In my first year, I spent $225 a month on an ad in a community.
+I was promised huge exposure and I never got ONE call from that ad!!!
 Most of my clients came from free or low-cost marketing efforts.
 If you are first starting out, $225 a month on an ad is WAY out of your price range.

 You are never alone and I am here to help.
 If you ever have any questions drop me an email and I will be glad to help guide you in the right direction.
 I have been there and I have lived through it!
 I know what you are going through 🙂